 OK, before moving on to why I hate cynical ads, let’s start by saying that I generally enjoy listening to ads on the radio (I watch relatively little telly).

-I particularly like really great radio ads, like the campaign out these last few months from Appliances Delivered.
-I mean, they’re so well written and brilliantly delivered (excuse the pun) by the “voiceover guy”.
-How they managed to create humour from humdrum extractor fans was genius, but the best line of all is the one where the reader declares that he doesn’t know how Appliances Delivered make any money “what with my voiceover fees”.
+I particularly like really great radio ads, like the campaign run during 2017-2019 from Appliances Delivered.
+I mean, they were so well written and brilliantly delivered (excuse the pun) by the “voiceover guy”.
+How they managed to create humour from humdrum extractor fans was genius, but the best line of all was the one where the reader declares that he doesn’t know how Appliances Delivered make any money “what with my voiceover fees”.
 Brilliant!
 And no, I’m not on a commission.

 But I really hate cynical ads.
 There’s one out at the moment from Love Irish Food pontificating about how its members must be producing in Ireland using Irish ingredients in order to earn the label.
 Yet, this is patently not always the case.
 There are Love Irish Food products on the market containing ingredients which are no more form Ireland than the man in the moon.
 Visit their website, dig a little bit and you’ll discover that, in fact, “the brand uses ingredients from Ireland where these are available”.
 Mmm, not quite the same thing as the radio ad declares.